anammari/mlops-zoomcamp-project-2023/ml_serve/README.md

 ## Pipeline Execution

-To execute the Model Serving Pipeline, you can specify the year and month of the taxi ride data you want to predict.
+To execute the Model Serving Pipeline, we run the script `./ml_serve/serve_fare_prediction_aws_pipeline.py`.
+Initially, you can specify the year and month of the taxi ride data you want to predict.
 The pipeline will then perform the following actions:

 1. Read the data from the specified year and month.